graduateclimateconference/gcc2022/DEIJ.md

 # Diversity, Equity, Inclusion, and Justice at the GCC

-We will have two keynote speakers at the GCC: a speaker to discuss justice,  equity, diversity, and inclusion (JEDI), and an early career scientist with a unique perspective on career paths in research, academia, science communication, and beyond.
+We will have two keynote speakers at the GCC: a speaker to discuss diversity, equity, inclusion, and justice (DEIJ), and an early career scientist with a unique perspective on career paths in research, academia, science communication, and beyond.

 > This page will be updated when the keynote speakers are announced.